Jmuccigr/jmuccigr.github.io/courses/232/Mid-term_info.md

 ### Part I: Image ID

-Identify three images from among those shown in lecture and posted on the course web page.
+Identify three images from among those shown in lecture and [seen here]({% link /courses/232/midterm.pdf %}).
 Complete identification includes—where applicable—name, date, location and relevance to the class.
 Images will be shown for only a limited time.
-Check the course website for the list of eligible images.
 The info given below each image on the webpage is not necessarily sufficient for the exam, and is meant as a quick guide only.
 (5% each)

 ### Part II: Written ID

 Identify five places or events from among those discussed in lecture and listed below.
 Complete identification includes—where applicable—date, location and relevance to the class.
 (5% each)

 {:class="table table-bordered"}
 |   |   |   | | |